Kunull/Writeups/docs/pwn.college/Program Security/Return Oriented Programming.md

 We need the following:
 - [ ] Offset between the location of the buffer and the location of the stored return pointer to `main()`
 - [ ] Locations of required ROP gadgets
+- [ ] Offset of the overwritten stored base pointer value from the buffer

 ### Binary Analysis